UnqGit/DecimalToFraction/README.md

 # Number to fraction
-Takes any number from the user and gives the fractional disokay of that number, both proper and improper
+Takes any number from the user and gives the fractional display of that number, both proper and improper

 ## Functionality
 A console applications that takes a number from the user and gives the fractional value, if a incorrect number is entered, you will be reprompted to enter the value again.